madhavmiglani/SOC---2025-26/README.md

-This repo contains the assignments related to project Super Mario Quest using RL .
+This repo contains the assignments related to SOC 2025 project, Super Mario Quest using RL .